iguajardo/16_000_faster/Readme.md

 # Problem
-Your device's communicatino system is is correctly detecting packets, but still isn't working.
+Your device's communication system is correctly detecting packets, but still isn't working.
 It looks like it also needs to look messages.

 A start-of-message marker is just like a start-of-packet marker, except it consists of 14 distinct characters rather than 4.